 Bring some small denominations too for tipping purposes.

+Note that USD bills must be newer than 2006.
 Credit cards are accepted at larger shops & restaurants but note that often a surcharge (approximately 5%) is levied.

 Travel Insurance